 My name is Barclay.
-I am almost four years old.
+I am five years old.
 I have autism.
-My mom wanted you to know what autism was like for me and even though I can’t tell you myself, she understands me well enough that I trust her to get it mostly right!
+My mom wanted you to know what autism was like for me, and even though I can’t tell you myself, she understands me well enough that I trust her to get it mostly right!

 Just like every person without autism is different, every person with autism is different.
 My autism story won’t look like anyone else’s autism story.
 But maybe mine will help you understand the autism of someone you know a little better.

 Doing things the same way is a big part of most of my life, like the way I eat.
 This sometimes worries my parents.
-They wish I’d eat a bunch of different foods and I really don’t want to.
+They wish I’d eat a bunch of different foods, but I don’t want to.
 I don’t like the taste of most food.
 I don’t like foods that are too hot or too cold.
 I don’t like foods that have too many flavors or textures.
 I wish I liked foods that other kids do like ice cream and french fries.
 Maybe one day I will.
-For now, this is who I am.
-My parents give me vitamins and my doctor keeps a close eye on me.
-She says I am healthy and that’s what is important.
+But for now, this is how I like to eat.
+My parents give me vitamins, and my doctor keeps a close eye on me.
+She says I am healthy, and that’s what is important.

 I like people to be happy.
 But I know sometimes people aren’t happy.
-Like if my mom picks me up to put me in my high chair and I don’t want to be put in my high chair I might bite her.
-I don’t have words to tell her I was still putting together my puzzle.
-Biting is often the only way I can let her know I don’t like what she is doing.
+If my mom tries to get me in the shower, and I am not ready, I might bite her.
+I don’t have words to tell her I wanted more time to work on my puzzle.
+Biting is often the only way to let her know I don’t like what she is doing.
 She makes a funny face when I do it.
 I think this means she is not happy.
 Sometimes my parents practice making funny faces with me.
-There is a funny face they make they call “sad” and another one they call “mad”.
+They make a funny face; they call “sad,” and another one they call “mad.”
 I like to play the game, but I don’t really understand it.
 I know one day I will.